A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Types of models}

-In terms of the taxonomy of the proposed GNN models, 6 out of 16 papers utilize attentional GNNs, 9 papers employ convolutional GNNs, and one paper takes into account both convolutional and attentional GNNs (Ref.~\cite{art_374}).
-As for the graph structure, some papers use models which learn the graph structure themselves (e.g., Refs.~\cite{art_62, art_64, art_378, art_379, art_382}), whereas some others define it a priori, based on the relationships between companies and stocks (e.g., Refs.~\cite{art_63, art_67, art_68, art_381}).
+In terms of the taxonomy of the proposed GNN models, 7 out of 14 papers utilize attentional GNNs, 6 papers employ convolutional GNNs, and another one (Ref.~\cite{art_692}) does not allow us to specify the classification of the model within the proposed taxonomy.
+As for the graph structure, some papers use models which learn the graph structure themselves (e.g., Refs.~\cite{art_62, art_64, art_378, art_382}), whereas some others define it a priori, based on the relationships between companies and stocks (e.g., Refs.~\cite{art_63, art_67, art_68}).
+One paper (Ref.~\cite{art_649}) examines how graph structures change across different observation scales, based on the idea that variable correlations observed over short timescales may differ significantly from those seen over longer periods.

 Half of the papers deal with a stock movement classification problem, so the most commonly used loss function is cross entropy.
 The majority of the papers explicitly indicate that Python is the programming language utilized, with nearly half employing PyTorch, and a few utilizing TensorFlow.
-Only Refs.~\cite{art_63} and \cite{art_379} provide a link to the source code of the proposed models, which are, respectively, the knowledge graph with graph convolution neural network (KG-GCN) model, available at \url{https://github.com/Gjl12321/KG_GCN_Stock_Price_Trend_Prediction_System}, and the spectral temporal graph neural network (StemGNN), available at \url{https://github.com/cevher/Time-Series-Analysis}.
+Only Ref.~\cite{art_63} provides a link to the source code of the proposed models, which is the knowledge graph with graph convolution neural network (KG-GCN) model, available at \url{https://github.com/Gjl12321/KG_GCN_Stock_Price_Trend_Prediction_System}.